HaloDot/Developer-Docs/intents/tt3-intent-integration-guide.md

 https://kernelserver.prod.haloplus.io/1.0.8/consumer/intentTransaction
 ```

-**3. Send an Intent Request to the Halo Dot Go**
+**2. Send an Intent Request to the Halo Dot Go**

 We provide sample code to help you with the intent request function call.
 The code is available on your Halo Dot Go Merchant Portal.
 The code is made available in this repo ovehere.

-## 3. Deeplinking Mechanism
+## 2. Deeplinking Mechanism

-This section provides guidance on how to integrate your calling application with the Halo Dot Go app through a URL.
-Invoking the Halo Dot Go application is an easy three-step process:

-1. Retrieve your `Merchant ID` from the Merchant Portal
+Steps in this section:
-2. Retrieve `JWT` from the Halo Backend
+   1. Retrieve the Transaction URL from the Halo Backend
-3. Retrieve the Transaction URL from the Halo Backend
+   2. Use the Generated URL to call the Halo Dot Go application.

-**1. Retrieve details from the Merchant Portal**

-Exact same process as described under the _**Get Merchant ID**_ subheading [here](tt3-intent-integration-guide.md#2-android-intents-mechanism)

-**2. Retrieve JWT from the Halo Backend**

-Step two is where we deviate from the process of the Android Intent Mechanism.
-The API call for an endpoint to use with Deeplinking requires a `JWT token`.

-One option to get a fresh `JWT token` is an API call.
-This is a very basic call.

-The endpoint for this call is: https://authserver.prod.haloplus.io/login

-The request is a POST with a JSON body with two variables:

-* username
-* password

-The username and password are the same as you use on Halo.Go application.

-**3. Retrieve the Transaction URL from the Halo Backend**
+**1. Retrieve the Transaction URL from the Halo Backend**

 The last step of Deeplinking integration is to retrieve the URL from the Halo Dot backend through an API request.
 You will need the `Merchant ID` and `JWT` from the previous two steps for this API call.